pranavsb/1brc/src/main/rust/README.md

 # 1brc in Rust

-Did a basic HashMap implementation.
+Dependency free Rust implementation of 1brc.
 One quirk of Rust is that rounding to one decimal place rounds down so had to do some custom multiply divide mathemagic.

 First did a basic implementation without multithreading and then added threads since this is a classic MapReduce problem which can be effectively parallelized.